 Fig. 4 Control plane and data plane separation

-Consider the following example of SDN architecture for a single data center (see Figure 5).
-This is a traditional topology where there are servers on which virtual machines (VMs) are deployed.
-In the figure, the white rectangles stand for network elements, while the violet rectangles denote agents controlling hardware.
-Everything is controlled by Applications built on top of an SDN Controller Cluster.
-This control layer automatically configures hardware according to the current needs, e.g. when end points in the network want to communicate with each other, the SDN controller automatically configures hardware to enable or disable such communication depending on the applicable policies.
+Everything is controlled by applications built on top of an SDN Controller Cluster.
+This control layer automatically configures hardware according to current needs.
+For example, when end points in the network want to communicate with each other, the SDN controller automatically configures hardware to enable or disable such communication depending on the applicable policies.

 Fig. 5 Example of SDN stack for single data center

-What if we want to orchestrate more than one data center and there are more types of control planes in these data centers that may not be compatible (see Figure 6)?
-In such a case we need an SDN Orchestrator.
-Currently, there are a few open source approaches to this problem, but none of them is ready to be deployed into production.
-However, there are commercial solutions already being used in production.
-SDN Orchestrators can communicate with different types of local SDN Controllers (that control networks in single data centers) to manage the connectivity and services across multiple DCs.
+But what if we want to orchestrate more than one data center and there are more types of control planes in these data centers that may not be compatible (see Figure 6)?
+Well, then we need an SDN orchestrator.
+SDN orchestrators can communicate with different types of local SDN controllers (which control networks in single data centers) to manage the connectivity and services across multiple DCs.

-Fig. 6 A SDN stack for a data center interconnection
+Fig. 6 An example SDN stack for a data center interconnection